 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.

 If you’re in the industry, you’re probably familiar with Houzz.
 If not, it’s a design resource that will give you plenty of ideas to help get the creative juices flowing.
 They’ve also got a listing of professionals that can help you get the job done.
 You should check out Elite’s hub of inspiration on Houzz where you can take a look at some of the theater designs where our seating has taken pride of place.

 Sometimes the most obvious resources can be the most helpful, and we’re big fans of some of the boards on here.
 Feast your eyes on design inspiration at the Ultimate Home Theater Designs board.
 Pinterest provides a window into lots of different worlds.
 So why not create a board of your favourite ideas and use it as a helpful reference.

-Our blog is dedicated to giving you the resources you need to help build your home theater.
+Our blog is dedicated to giving you the home theater design resources you need to help build your home theater.
 From our design inspiration section to our series of posts with professionals talking about the custom home theaters they’ve built, this is your one-stop resource for good advice.